MicrosoftDocs/bot-docs/articles/bot-service-quickstart-create-bot.md

 > [!div class="nextstepaction"]
 > [I started the Emulator and connected to my bot](#next-steps) [I ran into an issue](https://microsoft.qualtrics.com/jfe/form/SV_6D4KLPZc2jTIa2O?Product=BotSDK&Page=bot-service-quickstart-create-bot&Section=start-the-emulator-and-connect-your-bot)

-## Additional Resources

-- See [Debug a bot](bot-service-debug-channel-ngrok.md) for how to debug using Visual Studio or Visual Studio Code and the Bot Framework Emulator.
-- See [Tunneling (ngrok)](https://github.com/Microsoft/BotFramework-Emulator/wiki/Tunneling-(ngrok)) for information on how to install ngrok.

 ## Next steps

+- For information about how to debug using Visual Studio or Visual Studio Code and the Bot Framework Emulator, see [Debug a bot](bot-service-debug-channel-ngrok.md).
+- For information about ngrok, see [Tunneling (ngrok)](https://github.com/Microsoft/BotFramework-Emulator/wiki/Tunneling-(ngrok)).

 > [!div class="nextstepaction"]
 > [Deploy your bot to Azure](bot-builder-deploy-az-cli.md)